+St Mary's Road

+St Mary's Road Granite Kerbs NDP 2nd Ed

 Staines Place

-Nos 1-4 (consec) 2/161 CT10 1HL e-m 19 c
+Nos 1-4 (consec) 2/161 CT10 1HL

-No 5 (Henley Lawn Lodge) 2/162 CT10 1HL m 19 c
+No 5 (Henley Lawn Lodge) 2/162 CT10 1HL

 The Parade

-Eagle House 1/58 CT10 1LZ m 19 c
+Eagle House 1/58 CT10 1LZ

 Tunis Row

-No 1 (Tunis Cottage) 2/170 СТ10 1НЈ m 19 c
+No 1 (Tunis Cottage) 2/170 CT10 1HJ

-No 5 (Nelson Cottage) 2/171 СТ10 1НЈ m 19 c
+No 5 (Nelson Cottage) 2/171 СТ10 1НЈ

-No 11 (Ashton Cottage) 1/173 СТ10 1НЈ m 19 c
+No 11 (Ashton Cottage) 1/173 СТ10 1НЈ

 Vicarage Street, St Peter's (NW)

-No 8 (Thaxted House) & No 10 (Portland House) 3/184 CT10 2SG m 19 c
+No 8 (Thaxted House) & No 10 (Portland House) 3/184 CT10 2SG

 Vicarage Street, St Peter's (SE)

-Blagdon (Nos 1-8) 3/21 CT10 2SG l 18 c
+Blagdon (Nos 1-8) 3/21 CT10 2SG

+Waldron Road

+No 3 (Crossways) NDP 2nd Ed CT10 1TB

 York Street (E)

-No 21 Cathcart House 1/191 СТ10 1РВ m 19c
+No 21 Cathcart House (Nickleby House) 1/191 СТ10 1РВ

-No 23 1/192 СТ10 1РВ e 19c
+No 23 1/192 СТ10 1РВ

-Appendix 5: View and Vista Descriptions relating to Map 4 (a & b)

-View /or Vista Description А View from the High Street towards Viking Bay is particularly important. В Important view over Green Wedge to Margate. с The glimpses of the sea through the existing housing development should be retained.
-D There are a number of important views and vistas in this part of Broadstairs. - The most striking features are the views both ways towards Bleak House at one end, the bandstand and clocktower at the other. - The vista at the end of Harbour Street and jetty offers beautiful views across Viking Bay and out to sea. - The corner of the Royal Albion Hotel has a view of the seafront.
+Appendix 5: View and Vista Descriptions relating to Map 4 (a & b) View and/or Vista Description А View from the High Street towards Viking Bay is particularly important. В Important view over Green Wedge to Margate. С The glimpses of the sea through the existing housing development should be retained.
+There are a number of important views and vistas in this part of Broadstairs.
+D - The most striking features are the views both ways towards Bleak House at one end, the bandstand and clocktower at the other.
+The vista at the end of Harbour Street and jetty offers beautiful views across Viking Bay and out to sea.
+The corner of the Royal Albion Hotel has a view of the seafront.
 This is often the first sight of the seafront for many visitors and should be retained/protected. - The view of the sea/seafront through Balmoral Gardens.
 This is a popular garden with trees and benches leading to the promenade and should be protected.
 It also has pleasant buildings on either side, framing the gardens. - The corner of Thirty-Nine Steps at Charlotte Street has a view and access to the sea/seafront.
 This is a popular route to the seafront and the Charles Dickens Pub and should be protected. - The view from Oscar Road (at the end of York Street) to the seafront.
 This includes view of the bandstand and clocktower and should be protected The view from the Grand Mansions looking northward gives views of the sea and also views inland to the seaside-style buildings along Victoria Parade, the bandstand and the clocktower.
 It is an iconic panorama used for much publicity and artistic purposes and as such should be highly protected.
+E This area provides important views towards the sea.
+When travelling from Dumpton Park Drive, the first sight of the sea is when you pass Colburn Road.
+The route offers sea views and an attractive vista along its entire length including the off-shore wind farm.